 During the budget year, the superintendent may transfer any unencumbered balance or portion thereof from the expenditure authorization of one (1) account to another, subject to limitations provided by state laws and approval by the Board.

 Legal Reference: Neb.
 Statute 13-501 et seq.

 79-1083 et seq.

 Cross Reference: 204.03 Public Hearings

 704 Accounting System

+705 Revenue

-705 Revenue706 Expenditures
+706 Expenditures

+Approved 3/14/2022 Rev viewed Revised

 BUDGET ADOPTION PROCESS